[Analysis] Macron on Western boots in Ukraine: What he really meant

 "These are the kind of support services that Macron has in mind," added Shea, who now teaches war studies at Exeter University in the UK.

-More of the same still entailed higher risk, warned Matthew Savill from the Royal United Services Institute think-tank in London.
+More of the same still entailed higher risk of Western casualties, warned Matthew Savill from the Royal United Services Institute think-tank in London.

 "The Russians already believe Western forces are heavily involved in Ukraine, so this would probably be seen as less of an escalation than as 'confirmation' of their existing suspicions.
 However, they would also see them as viable targets, and any country contributing such forces would have to be prepared to take casualties," Savill said.

-More of the same also meant more Western arms for Ukraine, with Macron saying on Monday the EU should buy 155-mm artillery shells for Ukraine also from non-EU suppliers, such as South Korea, if need be.
+More of the same also meant more Western arms for Ukraine, with Macron saying on Monday the EU should buy 155mm artillery shells for Ukraine also from non-European suppliers, such as Japan or South Korea, if need be.

-"The best way to put [Russian president Vladimir] Putin on the back foot is to give Ukraine unlimited supplies of Western arms and tighten the [anti-Russia] sanctions," Shea said.

-But even if Macron's "nothing should be excluded" was less than a declaration of war against Putin, he had still crossed the rubicon in political terms, Lucas said.
+But even if Macron's "nothing should be excluded" was less than a declaration of war against Russia, he had still crossed the rubicon in political terms, Lucas said.

 Brave new words